Rent to Buy

 All applicants will be required to complete an application and be assessed to ensure that they are suitable for the scheme and that they cannot currently afford to buy outright on the open market.
 Applicants will be subject to affordability, Right to Rent, Credit References and Landlords checks.

-You will be required to pay a full month’s rent including any service charge, plus the remaining apportionment for the current month’s rent before you move in to the property.
-This will allow time for your account and future direct debit payments to be set up.
+You'll be required to pay a full month’s rent including any service charge, plus the remaining apportionment for the current month’s rent before you move in to the property.
+This'll allow time for your account and future direct debit payments to be set up.

 The security deposit payment is equivalent to five weeks’ rent/service charge and will be payable at the same time.
 Payment will need to be cleared at least 48 hours prior to you moving in to your home.